The-Pattern-Hunter/principles-of-genetics-interactive/README.md

 - BSc Zoology students at Kuchinda College for feedback and enthusiasm
 - Department of Zoology colleagues for support
 - Sambalpur University for academic environment
-- Open-source community for tools (Python, Jupyter, NumPy, Matplotlib, ipywidgets)
+- Open-source community for tools (Python, Jupyter, NumPy, Matplotlib)
 - Western Odisha biodiversity for endless examples
 - National Education Policy 2020 for emphasizing OER and equity
-- GitHub and Zenodo for hosting and archiving

 ---